krystianbajno/uplink/README.md

 ### Example Workflow Using the Web Interface

 1. **Connect to the Server**:
    Navigate to `http://127.0.0.1:8080` in your browser.
+Enter the passphrase and press connect.
 2. **Execute a Command**:
-   Enter `LIST` or `LS` to list files in the server directory.
+   Enter command into the command input and press "Send Command".
 3. **Upload a File**:
    Use the file input to select a file and click "Upload" to securely transfer the file to the server.
-4. **Change Passphrase**:
-   Update the passphrase by entering a new value in the passphrase field.
-The update will be synchronized across all connected nodes.

-## How It Works

-- **Encryption**: All communications are secured using AES-256-GCM encryption to ensure data confidentiality and integrity.
-- **Compression**: Data is compressed using gzip before encryption, optimizing transmission speed and reducing bandwidth usage.
-- **Passphrase Management**: The encryption passphrase is dynamically managed and can be updated during a session.
-Updates are automatically synchronized across all connected nodes, ensuring consistent security.
+4. **Download a file**:
+   The files in current working directory are listed.
+Click on them to download them.

 ## Contributing